tahsin-nishat/batt_rl/README.rst

 Following uncertainties are considered to simuate the realistic environment:

 a.
 The sensors are rechargeable with solar power.
 Solar energy varies at different days of the year depending on the weather.
 To include the solar power variability, using System Advisor Model (SAM) solar profile data is generated for 2013 to 2019.
 These data are used during training and testing of the model.

 b.
 Solar harvesting uncertainties due to spatial variation is considered.
 The following figure represents the solar harvesting uncertainties at different sensor node configuration.

 .. image:: /doc/figures/solar-harvesting-uncertainties.png
     :width: 800
     :alt: Solar Harvesting Uncertainties at diiferent sensor node location

 c.
 Uncertaining in wireless communication is included in the model.

+d. gg

 .. image:: /doc/figures/training.png
     :width: 600